hyakuhei/fluentm/README.md

 5. Review materials aren't machine readable and can't easily be fed into automation

 FluenTM is built to fit into a GitOps workflow.
 The idea is that developers commit threat models that describe their infrastructure.
+Security reviewers work through code review tools to collaborate on the model before the final-review.
+After the review, results are captured in the model as a pull request from the security team.
+The security review becomes a living, collaboratively maintained document.

 FluenTM has a series of tenets to govern design decisions:
 1. Users should not need to know python, or pythonic principles to use FluenTM